diamirio/Endpoints/README.md

 ### Dedicated Calls

 `AnyCall` is the default implementation of the `Call` protocol, which you can use as-is.
-But if you want to make your networking layer really type-safe you'll want to create a dedicated `Call` type for each operation of your Web-API:
+But if you want to make your networking layer really type-safe you'll want to create a dedicated `Call` type for each operation of your Web-API.

+**Note:** All `Call` types must conform to `Sendable` for Swift 6.2+ concurrency safety.
+Use value types (structs) with sendable properties:

 ```swift
 struct GetRandomImage: Call {
     typealias Parser = DictionaryParser<String, Any>

     var tag: String

     var request: URLRequestEncodable {
         return Request(.get, "gifs/random", query: [ "tag": tag, "api_key": "dc6zaTOxFJmzC" ])
     }